merryduparc/biref_forecasts/README.md

 This code plots the error on birefringence angle as a function of the amplitude of the foregrounds.

+### `error_experiments.ipynb`

+This code plots forecasts MK method for different experiments and survey masks.

 ## Dependencies

 This code uses [`numpy`](https://numpy.org), [`matplotlib`](https://matplotlib.org) and [`pspy`](https://github.com/simonsobs/pspy).
 Which are all installable through pip.